KikeCR/deskhand-variant/README.md

   Azure OpenAI key reached Azure's real endpoint and got Azure's own 401 back (see Stack, above).
-- **Real end-to-end run not yet exercised.** Everything has been verified to compile, boot, and correctly route requests to real Azure endpoints (confirmed via the 401 test above), but no ingestion or query has run against a real Azure AI Search index with a real Azure OpenAI key yet — do that before relying on retrieval quality.
+- **Real end-to-end run not yet exercised.** Everything has been verified to compile, boot, and correctly route requests to real Azure endpoints (confirmed via the 401 test above), but no ingestion or query has run against a real Azure AI Search index with a real Azure OpenAI key yet;
+  do that before relying on retrieval quality.
 - **Azure AI Search vector/hybrid query API was verified against the resolved 12.0.1 SDK jar** directly (via `javap`), not assumed from documentation, since this SDK line moved from a 11.x generic-POJO document model to a from-scratch `Map<String,Object>`-based one in 12.x.
 Re-check if you bump the SDK version.
 - **Embedding dimensionality** (`AZURE_OPENAI_EMBEDDING_DIMENSIONS`, default 1536) must match your
   actual embedding deployment's output size, or the Azure AI Search index will need to be recreated.
-- No Azure deployment config (App Service ARM/Bicep, GitHub Actions) has been added yet — the app runs locally and in Docker, but "deploy to Azure" is still a manual next step.
+- **The Bicep deployment config's exact `linuxFxVersion` for Java 21 is unconfirmed** (see [Deploying to Azure](#deploying-to-azure)) - verify with `az webapp list-runtimes` before your first real deployment.
+No GitHub Actions CI/CD workflow exists yet either - deployment is currently a manual `az` command sequence.